QubitPi/hashistack/README.md

 ![Last Commit] [![License Badge]](https://www.apache.org/licenses/LICENSE-2.0)

-[Aergia] is tool that implements [Infrastructure-as-Code] through [CHEF cookbook].
+[Aergia] is a tool that implements [Infrastructure-as-Code] through [CHEF cookbook].
 It helps developers and organizations to rapidly prepare application **running environment** (on both bare-metal servers and virtual machines) through various [CHEF recipes].

 As a strong supporter of [Infrastructure-as-Code], I choose [CHEF](https://qubitpi.github.io/chef-web-docs/) to implement this concept, because my early career at Yahoo gave me great opportunities to see how CHEF was used as